json-schema-org/json-schema-org.github.io/specification-links.md

 <!-- Links on this page should be immutable -- none of them should go to `/latest`, etc. -->

+You can find the latest released draft on the [Specification](/documentation.md) page.
+Older drafts are expired, but may be of historical interest.

 * TOC
 {:toc}